MicrosoftDocs/win32/desktop-src/ETW/systemconfig-v0-logdisk.md

 Qualifiers: **WmiDataId** (6), **Max** (4)
 </dt> </dl>

-Drive letter of the disk in the form, "<letter&gt;:".
+Drive letter of the disk in the form, "<letter>:".

 </dd> <dt>